pedrolopezbiedma/Angular/README.md

 - **Lectures Apps**: Folder containing all the projects created to follow the course modules.

 - **Recipe Book**: This is the course project, where all the knowledge adquired is put together.
 Its basically a recipe book together with an Shopping list.
-Its main features are:

-- Firebase integration as a backend.
+Its main features are: Firebase integration as a backend, Authorization, Routing, Forms, Http requests, Redux, Several other features...
-- Authorization.
-- Routing.
-- Forms.
-- Http requests.
-- Redux.
-- Several other features...

 ## Run Locally